arthchan2003/AIDL_KB/KB/ML.md

 - [Learning Hand-Eye Coordination for Robotic Grasping with Deep Learning and Large-Scale Data Collection](https://arxiv.org/pdf/1603.02199), S. Levine et al., 2016

 ### Classical Research Papers
-- The first neural network model: McCullotch Pitts Model [A logical calculus of the ideas immanent in nervous activity] (https://link.springer.com/article/10.1007/bf02478259)
+- The first neural network model: McCullotch Pitts Model; [A logical calculus of the ideas immanent in nervous activity](https://link.springer.com/article/10.1007/bf02478259)
-- First Networks which could learn: Perceptron [The perceptron: A probabilistic model for information storage and organization in the brain] (http://psycnet.apa.org/record/1959-09865-001)
+- First Networks which could learn: Perceptron; [The perceptron: A probabilistic model for information storage and organization in the brain](http://psycnet.apa.org/record/1959-09865-001)
-- The holy algorithm of DL: Back Propagation [Learning representations by back-propagating errors](https://www.nature.com/articles/323533a0)
+- The holy algorithm of DL: Back Propagation; [Learning representations by back-propagating errors](https://www.nature.com/articles/323533a0)